LW2904/fastify/docs/Server.md

 <a name="set-not-found-handler"></a>
 #### setNotFoundHandler

 `fastify.setNotFoundHandler(handler(request, reply))`: set the 404 handler.
 This call is encapsulated by prefix, so different plugins can set different not found handlers if a different [`prefix` option](https://github.com/fastify/fastify/blob/master/docs/Plugins.md#route-prefixing-option) is passed to `fastify.register()`.
-The handler is treated like a regular route handler so requests will go through the full [Fastify lifecycle](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md#lifecycle).
+The handler is treated as a regular route handler so requests will go through the full [Fastify lifecycle](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md#lifecycle).

 You can also register a [`preValidation`](https://www.fastify.io/docs/latest/Hooks/#route-hooks) and [preHandler](https://www.fastify.io/docs/latest/Hooks/#route-hooks) hook for the 404 handler.